 Mark Willett is a highly innovative architect and urban designer with an extensive background of experience as MSJ’s Design Director on major institutional projects, including health.
 He has thirty-five years experience working in the conceptual and planning stages of a project and in this role provides innovative design leadership.

 John Zadro is responsible for CAD documentation and coordination on MSJ’s health projects.
 His experience includes major teaching hospitals and specialised health facilities in New South Wales, Queensland and New Zealand.
 He has had a key role as project team member on MSJ’s health and other institutional projects.

 Kathy is an architect and interior designer with extensive experience in MSJ’s major health and other institutional projects.
 She has gained valuable knowledge and skills through a wide range of projects in various roles.
 Kathy takes principal responsibility for the interior design and its coordination and integration into the architectural concept.

 Michelle is a registered architect with experience across a range of health and community buildings.
 She has worked on the whole spectrum of design – from user briefing to documentation.
-She has been with MSJ for 8 years and was appointed Associate of the practice in 2013.
+She has been with MSJ for over 10 years and was appointed Associate of the practice in 2013.

 Natalie is an architect and health planner that has been involved in various projects with MSJ including all stages of Tamworth Hospital, the detailed planning for the Adult Emergency Department of Westmead Hospital and currently leads the Planning and Schematic Design for Coffs Harbour Hospital.